decompals/slinky/README.md

 - Support for defining a shiftable `_gp` for small data support.
 - Support for defining the entrypoint of the executable.
 - Support for defining asserts to ensure the sanity of the build.
+- Support emitting `KEEP`s attributes for file entries, allowing for a more flexible link time garbage collection.

 ### Planned features